 The details contained on this website are intended to introduce you to the possibilities of using various renewable technologies available in the UK today and give details on where you can find the necessary technical and installation information.

 Latest news from the Department of Energy and Climate Change

-- News story: £3 million boost for energy storage innovation
+- News story: £7m boost to heat industry innovation

 - Press release: Environment Agency grants shale gas permit for Preston New Road

 - News story: Edward Davey asks new Oil and Gas Authority CEO to lead urgent commission into North Sea industry

 - Press release: January energy detox: leaner tariffs in half the time

 - Press release: Future management of Sellafield announcement

 - News story: Response to Daily Mail article on wind turbines